 Although I have an inherited genetic disease, I didn’t actually inherit it.

-How I’m Handling Life and Cancer
+How I’m Now Handling Surviving Colon Cancer

 Through over a decade of fighting colorectal cancer, I’ve experienced many levels and layers to this disease.
 I’ve ignored it, downplayed it, shared it, been empowered by it and lived in fear of it.

 I’ve hit just about every physical, emotional, mental and spiritual issue that can come with cancer … and particularly as a young adult.

 In fall 2012, I met the team at Fight Colorectal Cancer (Fight CRC).
-They were about to launch a new awareness campaign, One Million Strong.
+They were planning a new awareness campaign, One Million Strong.
 I volunteered to be in a photo shoot and soon offered my writing skills for the campaign.
 Not long after its launch, Fight CRC approached me about becoming their first Director of Communication and establishing a communications team.